eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   been published by the Commission (in accordance with Article 5d),

 - the information notified by Member States for publication of lists
-  of Wallets have been published in the Official Journal of the EU,
+  of Wallet Solutions have been published in the Official Journal of the EU,

 then a Member State may decide to start providing the Solution to Users.
 The state of the Solution becomes **valid**.